flash62au/EngineDriver_Home/docs/operation/interface.rst

 Web Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This screen displays a web brower interface that lets you view any web page.
+This screen displays a web browser interface that lets you view any web page.
 Normally this will be a web page on your JMRI server.

-From the JMRI web server you can view and interact with additonal features of JMRI.
+From the JMRI web server you can view and interact with additional features of JMRI.
 The menu at the top right of the web panel screen allows you to further display:

 * Rosters
 * Operations